roobscoob/among-us-protocol/01_packet_structure/07_the_different_types_of_ids.md

 ### Player ID

 Every player in a game has a third ID known as their `player ID`.
 This `player ID`, like the `net ID`, is managed by the host of a game.
 When a player leaves a game, their `player ID` becomes avaiable for the next player who joins.
 These IDs do not get shuffled around and the game will always assign a new player the first available ID starting from `0`.
-Since the `player ID` is stored as an `sbyte` is various places, the technical limit for this ID, and therefore how many players a game can have, is `127`.
+Since the `player ID` is stored as a 4-bit integer in RPC VotingComplete, the player count limit is `15` without modifying the protocol.

 ---